Genelia D'Souza: Critical acclaim and commercial success (2006–2010)

-Return to Hindi cinema, subsequent work and success (2008–2016)

-In June 2008, following a nearly 5–year hiatus in Hindi cinema, she appeared in Mere Baap Pehle Aap, which failed to make profit at the box–office.
-A Rediff review noted, "besides her apparent cuteness, brings in tons of freshness and traits to the youthful characters she chooses to play", while a Sify review criticized her stating, "D'Souza is sprightly but has a standard two–three expressions bank in this film."
-She later appeared in the Telugu love story Ready alongside Ram, which was well received.
+In June 2008, following a nearly 5–year gap from Hindi cinema, she appeared in Mere Baap Pehle Aap alongside Akshaye Khanna, which failed to make profit at the box office.
+Sukanya Verma noted, "besides her apparent cuteness, brings in tons of freshness and traits to the youthful characters she chooses to play", while Sonia Chopra criticised her stating, "D'Souza is sprightly but has a standard two–three expressions bank in this film."
+She later appeared in the Telugu romantic comedy Ready opposite Ram Pothineni, playing an NRI girl.
+The film was well received and became one of the highest grossing Telugu fim of 2008.
+Radhika Rajamani opined that D'Souza "lights up the screen" with her performance.
+A critic from Sify was appreciative of her "vibrant" performance.

-Her breakthrough performance came with the blockbuster romantic comedy–drama Jaane Tu...
-Ya Jaane Na (2008), in which she portrayed the central character of Aditi Mahant, which was a major commercial success across India and overseas, grossing ₹564 million.
-Her role was widely admired for her sweetness and freshness, and new style of acting, with Rediff describing her acting as a "spark that has been missing in Hindi cinema for well over a decade now".
+That year, her breakthrough performance came with the blockbuster romantic comedy-drama Jaane Tu...
+Ya Jaane Na, in which she portrayed the central character of a college student, Aditi opposite Imran Khan.
+It was a major commercial success across India and overseas, grossing ₹564 million.
+Her role was widely admired for her sweetness and freshness, with Raja Sen describing her acting as a "spark that has been missing in Hindi cinema for well over a decade now".
+While, Khalid Mohamed of Hindustan Times found her to be "consistently spontaneous".
+Her performance earned her several nominations including Screen Award for Best Actress and Stardust Award for Superstar of Tomorrow – Female.